Singh-Shivani/Singh-Shivani/README.md

 # Heyaa!
 I'm Shivani 🌼
 <i>I love discovering & reading about new/ancient things🐣.
 On my Github you'll find stuff related to Mobile App Development, Web Development, UI/UX & some more interesting topics like coding in Python(YES!).
-Currently I'm diving into Flutter, taking along with UI/UX🖤.</i>
+Currently I'm diving into Flutter, going along with UI/UX🖤.</i>

 <i> Also, I take my energy from the preety good sounds produces by my larynx and I love doing that! 🎶